harsh6768/kafka-fire/README.md

 - **configure ip of server in config/server.properties**

 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%205.36.08%20PM.png" />

+> **In place of this**

+         advertised.listeners=PLAINTEXT://your.host.name:9092

+         add your ip address if doing setup on remote machine or just put localhost if you are using it in local machine.

+         advertised.listeners=PLAINTEXT://localhost:9092        // Im doing setup on local machine

 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%205.36.44%20PM.png" />

+> **In place of this **

+        zookeeper.connect=localhost:2181

+       leave it as it is if you are in local machine or put your ip address if your are in remote machine.

 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%205.40.12%20PM.png" />

+> **Run below command to start the zookeeper

+         bin/zookeeper-server-start.sh config/zookeeper.properties

+ - It you are getting error while running this command like below mentioned

+        Classpath is empty.Please build the project first e.g. by running './gradlew jar -PscalaVersion=2.13.6'

+  **then run the below command to resolve the issue**

+       ./gradlew jar -PscalaVersion=2.13.6

 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%206.07.28%20PM.png" />

+> **You will see Build successful . now you can run the above command to run the zookeeper

 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%206.07.46%20PM.png" />

 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%206.08.00%20PM.png" />
 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%206.10.15%20PM.png" />
 <img src="https://github.com/harsh6768/kafka-fire/blob/main/Zookeeper/Screenshot%202022-05-27%20at%206.10.48%20PM.png" />